Koheron/koheron-sdk/README.md

 - Optimized for rapid iteration on Zynq-7000 and Zynq UltraScale+ instruments.
 - Generates deployable instrument archives that can be pushed to boards over HTTP.
 - Supports per-project Vivado block designs, memory maps and driver customisation via modular makefiles.
+- Optional Cortex-R5 firmware toolchain for Zynq UltraScale+ remote processors with automatic deployment to `/lib/firmware`.

 ---